Limited Approach Boundary Defined

 How is the limited approach boundary determined for specific electrical systems?

-The limited approach boundary is a fundamental part of the safety framework established by NFPA 70E, ensuring that workers are protected from the risks of electrical shock and arc flash hazards.
+The LAB is a fundamental part of the safety framework established by NFPA 70E, ensuring that workers are protected from the risks of electrical shock and arc flash hazards.
 This zone is defined by specific distances and risk levels, requiring qualified workers and appropriate personal protective equipment (PPE).
 By distinguishing it from the restricted and arc flash boundaries, organizations can tailor their safety protocols to the specific hazards at hand, ensuring that workers can safely perform their duties while minimizing the risk of injury.

 EF PARTNER MEDIA